squareroundforest/domdodom/readme.md

 })
 ```

-Components, just like tags are represented as stateless, pure functions.
+Components, just like tags are represented as stateless functions.